Munir-Hassan/microblog-oiiu-assesment/README.md

 Dear HR or the representatives from OiiU, Please have a look at the code base.
 Thank you.

+I am still learning and I would love to have the oppurtunity to keep learning.

 Given Task Requirements:
 1) Users can create a new post.
 2) Users can view's other's post.